Skip to main content

 Deduction defence

-When the subcontractor disputes the bill, the hire-firm defends with digital evidence not paper tally.
+When the subcontractor disputes the bill, the hire-firm defends with digital evidence, not a paper timesheet.

 The pain changes with the contract.